-I’m a novice in the field of writing fiction.
+I’m a novice at writing fiction.
 I don’t have an English degree, I don’t blog often, and I am not well-read in the classics.
 But after realizing how much fun writing was, the ideas kept flowing.
 Really.
-I have writing ideas that’ll take me up to 2027.
-But there is more to the trade, much more, than just having cool ideas.
+I have ideas that’ll take me up to 2027.
+But there is more to the trade than cool ideas.
 My first book, A Trinity of Wicked Tales—Jilted, is a collection of short, dark tales.
-I used this to get acquainted with my would-be audience and to fine-tune the process.
+I used this to get acquainted with my audience and fine-tune the process.

 So, what did I learn from writing The Trinity, and how have I incorporated these lessons into my first novel, When We Swing?

 Well, I’ll tell you.

 - Write it.
 That’s the first step.
 I wrote it.
 It didn’t matter how bad it sounded.
 I wrote an outline and made sure the plot was well laid out.
 “What is the point of the story?”
 I asked myself.
 Don’t get me wrong, character development and an amazing story arc are just as important.
 But you don’t want to sit on the first manuscript for too long or you’ll find yourself sitting on it forever.
 There’s more than enough time for perfection after the developmental edit and during the dreaded rewriting stage.

 - Get critiquing partners.
 Other writers are amazing resources for critiques.
 Why?
 Because they know what it’s like to finish a first draft and how hesitation can prolong submission to the editor.
 Sending my manuscript to writing buddies who wrote in the same genre eased the separation anxiety.
 They were honest, asked questions, and revealed blind spots that I totally overlooked.
 Example: “Instead of information dumping, add flashbacks.”